senuido/stash-scanner/doc/configuration.md

 - **Copy message to clipboard**

 ## Prices
-Here you can view the item prices retrieved from the API.
+Here you can view and customize item prices and generated filters.
+Customization is done using *overrides*.

-For every item retrieved from the API, a filter is generated.
-To allow you to tweak these prices, you can use _overrides_.
 Overrides follow the same format as prices.
 For example, to change an item's price to be 20 chaos, just put in `20 chaos`.
-Same as prices for filters, overrides can be relative to the original price.
-For example: `+1 ex` or `* 3` or `/ 2`
+overrides can be relative to the original price.
+Examples: `+1 ex`, `* 3`, `/ 2`, `-10 chaos`

   - **Item price threshold:** think of this as the minimum value of items you're interested in. *Generated* filters for items with effective price below this threshold will be disabled.
   - **Default price override:** default item price override. if none is specified, this is used.
   - **Default filter override:** default filter price override. if none is specified, this is used.
 By setting this to `* 0.8` you're telling the app you want to be notified when an item is posted at 80% of its API price.
   - Table
     - **Item Price:** item price as it was retrieved from the API
-    - **Override:** override for item price.
+    - **Override:** use this to adjust item prices
     - **Filter Price:** the effective item price (which means item price after override is applied).
-    - **Filter Override:** override for generated filter price, if none is specified the default override is used.
+    - **Filter Override:** use this to adjust the generated filter price, if none is specified the default filter price override is used.
     - **Effective Filter Price:** filter price after override is applied
-    - **Filter State Override:** if a specific filter is disabled because it is under the threshold and you want to enable it anyway, use this override. same goes for specific filters you want disabled even though they're above the threshold
+    - **Filter State Override:** use this override if a specific filter is disabled because it is under the threshold and you want to enable it anyway.
+    same goes for specific filters you want disabled even though they're above the threshold

 ## Currency